Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Performance Analysis

-\underline{\em Parameter Selection:} We set the security parameter as $\kappa=128$ and SHA-256 as our cryptographic hash function.
-The hash functions ${H}_{k=0,1,2}$ are instantiated from SHA-256.
-We used the Curve25519 \cite{HighSpeedSignature:Bernstein:CHES2011} (as NIST's FIPS 186-5 standard, 256-bit public keys) for our EC-based \lahases~scheme to offer standard compliance.
+\underline{\em Parameter Selection:} We set the security parameter as $\kappa=128$ and SHA-256 as our cryptographic hash function $H$.
+We used Ascon as our \prf~for key derivation calls.
+Ascon have been selected as the NIST standard for lightweight cryptography since it offer high efficiency and security measures.
+We used the Curve25519 \cite{Ed25519} (as NIST's FIPS 186-5 standard, 256-bit public keys) for our EC-based \lahases~scheme to offer standard compliance and a better computational efficiency.
 We set the number of signers as $N=2^{20}$ and the maximum number of messages to be signed as $J=2^{20}$ (as in XMSS \cite{XMSS}).
-The user identity list $\vec{ID}=\{ID_i\}_{i=1}^N$ are considered as their corresponding MAC addresses.
+The user identity list $\vec{ID}=\{ID_i\}_{i=1}^N$ are considered as MAC addresses.
 In \pqhases, we choose $I_{PQ} \as \{ l=256, t=1024, k=16 \} $ for a security level $\kappa=128$.
 Our choice prioritizes an optimal signer efficiency as it only requires a few ($\approx 20$) hash calls to perform one signature generation.
-The resource-limited signers are non-interactive and do not communicate the public keys, and therefore the parameter $t$ does not impact the signing performance.
+The resource-limited signers are non-interactive and do not communicate public keys, and therefore the parameter $t$ does not impact the signing performance.
 The composite modulo size in C-RSA is $|n|=2048$.
+The generic digital signature $\sgn$ that is used in the commitment construction algorithm is instantiated with the NIST PQC standard Dilithium \cite{ducas2018crystals}.